Enjoying the beautiful cobblestone of Margalef, on...

 Margalef has a small cafe, a nicer-looking restaurant, and a very meager market at the NE corner of the church.
 The Refugi sells basic necessities (liquor & cookies).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Margalef:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Margalef:

 Featured Route For Margalef